 Avoid using common words like

 Avoid using encodings like Hungarian Notation or Member Prefixes.
 They were used before when the IDE was not as smart as it is now.
-Current IDEs are smarter enough to give us suggestions about the type or the member variable of a class.
-We don’t want to clutter our brains with some more information.
+Current IDEs are smart enough to give us suggestions about the type or the member variable of a class.
+We don’t want to clutter our brains with more information.

 retrieve in the same project for the same responsibility.